linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Moody's Approach to Assessing the Adequacy of Liquidity Risk Insurance.md

 ## Summary Opinion

 This report describes Moody's approach to assessing the adequacy of a corporate issuer's alternate liquidity provisions.
 The process outlined below is our recommended best practices for such analysis.
 The extent of its usage has depended and will continue to depend on the depth of dialogue and understanding of the relevant issues between Moody's analysts and management of the rated issuers.
-As the supply of traditional bank-provided backstop for commercial paper contracts relative to the expanding volume of commercial paper,  this subject has become increasingly important
+As the supply of traditional bank-provided backstop for [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]] contracts relative to the expanding volume of [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]],  this subject has become increasingly important

 With issuers increasingly dependent on sources (both internal and external) of backstop liquidity other than the standard third party providers,  Moody's analysis is adapting to incorporate the concept of total Liquidity Risk Insurance.
-This refers to the entire basket of cash and nearterm sources of cash,  plus any external liquidity arrangements available to an issuer that can be drawn upon as backstop liquidity for all short term obligations including commercial paper.
+This refers to the entire basket of cash and nearterm sources of cash,  plus any external liquidity arrangements available to an issuer that can be drawn upon as backstop liquidity for all short term obligations including [[Class Note 12 - Commercial Paper#Class Note 12 – Commercial Paper|Commercial Paper]].

 Moody's analysis is both quantitative and qualitative.
 We avoid predetermined liquidity calculations out of respect for the significant differences in liquidity needs across industries and issuers.
 Our issuer-by-issuer approach entails a review of all liquidity sources and their maturities,  market sensitivity analysis,  and a review of each issuer's contingency plans.